kigster/bashmatic/README.md

 Where `COLUMNS` is an optional number of columns to split them by.

-Here are the non-UI related functions of BashMatic, reducted for brevity (since the UI list is already shown above.)
+Here is the comprehensive list of BashMatic public functions you can use:

 ```
 ❯ bashmatic.functions 2